Create or edit optimization options structure

 options = optimset(oldopts,newopts)

-an optimization options structure called options
+an optimization options structure called options,

-in which the specified options (param
+in which the specified options (param) have specified

 values.
-Any unspecified options are set to []
+Any unspecified options are set to [] (options

-indicate to use the default value
+with value [] indicate to use the default value

-for that option when you pass options
+for that option when you pass options to the optimization

 function).
 It is sufficient to type only enough leading characters